Kihumba/private-/Phase-A/Curriculum/4 - Object Oriented Programming/README.md

 **Skill Description**
 ----------
-Aspiring Andelans should be able to discuss general OOP concepts and how OOP is implemented in Python with their peers.
-This means that they understand how to model a problem based on the object oriented programming paradigm, create classes with properties and methods and take advantage of OOP to keep their code DRY.
+Aspiring Andelans understand what object oriented programming is and how to apply this paradigm when modeling problems.
+They can explain to their peers general OOP concepts and how OOP is implemented in Python.
+They also understand how to create classes with properties and methods and take advantage of OOP to keep their code DRY.

 **Output**
 ----------
 After attaining this skill, and as a demonstration of it, I will have:

-1. A score of 80% or higher in this module on Proctor.
+1. A score of 80% or higher in the object oriented programming module on Proctor.

 **Objectives**